 In an example of AR enhancing standard medical CT imaging, it is being used to more successfully combat cancer.
 Imaging maps can be overlaid on a patient’s body, and when surgeons put on augmented reality goggles they can see all of the patient’s internal anatomy.
 They can go through all of the layers in the body and refine plans for the procedure before they make an incision.

 U.S.-based XRHealth claims to be the first company to combine online therapy and VR for treating patients’ chronic conditions without them having to travel anywhere.
 Therapists are able to take patients through individual exercise programs on a one-to-one basis, giving real time encouragement and receiving feedback.
-In addition to pain management they can also provide speech therapy, cognitive training, and treat depression, stress, anxiety and ADHD.
+In addition to pain management their augmented reality can also provide speech therapy, cognitive training, and treat depression, stress, anxiety and ADHD.

 Marketplaces